JIBINJOHNV/pqtl-dimple-gwas/Readme.md

 In the summary statistics files, the GENPOS column is mapped to the GRCh38 coordinate system; however, the variant ID column (formatted as CHR:POS:REF:ALT:imp:v1) utilizes the GRCh37 (hg19) positions.

-To keep your `README.md` clean and professional, you can use a structured list or a concise table to define these specific columns.

-Based on the snippet you provided, here is the most accurate information to include:

 ### Column Definitions
-Here is the corrected and refined version for your `README.md`.
-I have streamlined the language to be more professional while keeping your specific notes about the coordinate systems and the INFO score observations.

 ---

 * **CHROM**: Chromosome number (1-22, X, Y).